laxamore/my_stack/netmaker/README.md

 Wait 1-2 minutes for caddy to resolve certs for the first time, and then you should be able to access the dashboard at https://dashboard.yourdomain.com.

+# Troubleshooting

+Some troubleshooting can be found [here](/netmaker/TROUBLESHOOTING.md)

 # Credits

 Netmaker https://github.com/gravitl/netmaker.